 Camp Director's Message

 Welcome to the Camp Rotary website.
-We hope that you enjoy browsing our site and that you find all the information you are looking for.
-If you have any questions about the programs we offer, our facilities, or how to go about registering for the summer of 2021, please feel free to give us a call at (506) 458-8739.
+We hope that you enjoy browsing our site, and that you find all the information you are looking for.
+If you have any questions about the programs we offer, our facilities, or how to go about applying for the summer of 2022, please feel free to give us a call at (506) 458-8739.

 The Camp Rotary motto is “Focus on Ability,” and that’s what we do.
 Each summer, Camp Rotary hires 40 staff who are chosen for their maturity, enthusiasm, and caring manner.
 Prior to working at camp, the staff go through an intensive 10 days of training during which they learn the important skills necessary for working with our campers.